 How to Set up Residential Proxies for ZennoPoster

-Learn how to set up residential proxies on ZennoPoster
+Learn how to set up residential proxies on ZennoPoster.

-Need more help?
-Contact our team at [email protected]
+Need more information?
+Email us at [email protected]

-- Open ProjectMaker for ZennoPoster application to create or edit your project.
+1. Open ProjectMaker for ZennoPoster application to create or edit your project.

-- To test proxies, you will first need to find a target website.
+3. To test proxies, you will first need to find a target website.
 For this tutorial, we will be using a website which checks your IP address.
 Change the about:startpage line to your target website and click on the Go to page button.

-- To test it, hit the Play button and wait for the page to load.
-You can save your project and import it to ZennoPoster itself for further tests with your target website.
+11. You can save your project and import it to ZennoPoster itself for further tests with your target website.